edgeroute/security-champion-framework/planning/strategy.md

 ## Benefit
 * Communicates to everyone what we are trying to achieve.

+## Examples
+* Individual -- Establish a growth path for developers to transform into security engineers.
+* Organizational -- Serve as the leadership and catalyst for secure product development using our SDL.
+* Industry -- Industry-leading program to improve the corporate image as a security company, an organization full of leading security engineers.

 # Maturity 2 - Yearly goals, program vision, and an acceptance and tracking tool.

 ## Activity